PROGRESS work shown at the Ecosystem Service Partnerships Conference

 PROGRESS is here to make progress!

-The aim of the project is to initiate a process of policy change to the conservation of biodiversity and the maintaining nature’s capacity to deliver the goods and services that we all need.
+The aim of the project is to initiate a process of policy change towards the conservation of biodiversity and the maintenance of nature’s capacity to deliver the goods and services that we all need.

 The policy instruments tackled by the project are the ERDF OPs at regional or national level and other strategies dealing with the protection and valuing biodiversity and ecosystem services.
 The approach proposed by the project is firmly based on policy learning and capacity building of the partner organizations and relevant stakeholders of the concerned policy subsystems, as it stimulates a collective multidimensional and dynamic exchange of experience.